sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 ### Approach #3: `includes_lines!`

-Instead, Evans [suggested](https://github.com/sts10/phraze/pull/17) using a macro like the one exposed in [this crate called `includes_lines!`](https://crates.io/crates/include-lines).
+Instead, Evans [suggested](https://github.com/sts10/phraze/pull/17) returning to the macro approach, but instead of `include_str!`, find one like the one offered by [the crate `includes_lines!`](https://crates.io/crates/include-lines).

 Now we get to go back to using just a normal function (rather than a build script, which we can now delete), which I renamed to `fetch_list`: